U.S. Supreme Court allows Trump to deny asylum to many Central Americans

 The rule would block nearly all families and individuals from countries like El Salvador, Honduras and Guatemala from entering the United States as asylum seekers after crossing through Mexico.
 The rule would keep asylum protections for Mexican citizens.

+But Jerrold Nadler, the Democratic chairman of the U.S. House of Representatives’ Judiciary Committee, and Zoe Lofgren, the head of the judiciary panel’s immigration subcommittee, called the court’s decision disappointing.

+“Lives will be lost.
+This rule will result in those fleeing fear and persecution to be turned away at our doorstep and will only exacerbate the humanitarian crisis in the region,” they said in a statement.

-The rule drew legal challenges including from a coalition of groups represented by the ACLU.
-They accused the administration of pursuing an “asylum ban” and jeopardizing the safety and security of migrants fleeing persecution and seeking safety in the United States.
+The rule drew legal challenges including from a coalition of groups represented by the ACLU who accused the administration of pursuing an “asylum ban” and jeopardizing the safety of migrants fleeing persecution.

 In the administration’s request to fully enforce the rule, U.S. Solicitor General Noel Francisco asked the Supreme Court to issue a stay blocking the injunction while litigation over the issue proceeds because the judge’s order interferes with the government’s authority to establish immigration policy.